pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ![tiers mapped to components](./mapped-tiers.png)

-App Platform apps can be configured in one of two ways --- either manually, in the browser, by defining their components individually in the DigitalOcean web console, or programmatically, in the form of an [_App Spec_](https://docs.digitalocean.com/products/app-platform/concepts/app-spec/), a JSON document that can be submitted over DigitalOcean's [REST API](https://docs.digitalocean.com/reference/api/api-reference/).
-In our case, we'll go the latter route and use Pulumi and the [DigitalOcean provider package]({{< relref "/registry/packages/digitalocean" >}}) to define an app spec that contains:
+App Platform apps can be configured in one of two ways: manually, in the browser, by defining their components individually in the DigitalOcean web console, or programmatically, in the form of an [_App Spec_](https://docs.digitalocean.com/products/app-platform/concepts/app-spec/), a JSON document that can be submitted over DigitalOcean's [REST API](https://docs.digitalocean.com/reference/api/api-reference/).
+We'll go the latter route and use Pulumi and the [DigitalOcean provider package]({{< relref "/registry/packages/digitalocean" >}}) to define an app spec that contains:

 * A `staticSite` component mapped to the `frontend` folder
 * A `service` component mapped to the `backend` folder
-* A `database` component mapped to a managed MongoDB cluster (and whose access will also be restricted to only the `service` component)
+* A `database` component mapped to a managed MongoDB cluster (whose access will also be restricted to only the `service` component)

 And once deployed, it'll all be running at a single URL.

-Let's start by creating new Pulumi project.
+We'll start by creating new Pulumi project.

 ## Creating the project